 Club Meetings

-Our club meets on the second and fourth Thursday at the Aspley Hornets Football Club, situated at 50 Graham Road Carseldine gathering from 6pm for a 6.30pm start.
+Our club meets on the first, second, fourth and when applicable the fifth Tuesday of each month at the Aspley Hornets Football Club, situated at 50 Graham Road Carseldine gathering from 6pm for a 6.30pm start.

-Dinner and drinks are available and enjoyed throughout the meeting which will generally conclude around 7.30 and 8.00 pm, dependent upon any interesting guest speakers invited to the meeting.
+Dinner and drinks are available and enjoyed throughout the evening which will generally conclude around 7.30 and 8.00pm, depending upon any interesting guest speakers invited to the meeting.

 Partners & Guests